canalplus/rx-player/doc/api/index.md

     load for sthe client.

   - ``trickModeTracks`` (``Object | undefined``): Trick mode video tracks attached to the video track.
+It contains the same properties that a video track, exepct the trickModeTracks property.
 It is undefined if no available tracks.
 When changing the playback rate with [setPlaybackRate](#setPlaybackRate), the RxPlayer will switch to the first of these tracks, if it is defined.

 ``undefined`` if no video content has been loaded yet or if its information is unknown.